wdk-docs/node-config-docs/Configuration-Files.md

 is provided that references another configuration value-- the site title.
 Another configuration file may override the site title.
 Because the resolution of `email.subject` is deferred, it would resolve to refer to the overridden site title.

+The second deferred value `email.text` uses the original value before any defer(…) was used.
+Note that the original value can be undefined if no other value for `email.text` was set by a previous configuration file.

 The use of [ECMAScript 5 getters](http://javascriptplayground.com/blog/2013/12/es5-getters-setters/) in JavaScript configurations is not supported.
 Using deferred configuration values is the recommended alternative.